In addition to extensive

 alertness and focus.

-The herbs in this mind enhancing formula include:
+The herbs in this mind enhancing formula include

-nutrients and vitamins in Mind Power Rx include Acetyl-l-carnitine, carnitine,
+nutrients and vitamins include acetyl-l-carnitine, carnitine,

 carnosine, choline, DMAE, inositol, methylcobalamin, pantothenic acid,